 Part V is only for couples who got married in the tax year for which they’re filling out Form 8962.
 If this isn’t you, you can ignore this section.
 If this is you, consult the directions to figure out whether you need to fill out this section.
 The chart (Table 4) in the form instructions will help you determine whether you are eligible for the alternative calculation.

-Of course, using tax preparation software like TaxAct or H&R Block—or a tax accountant will simplify filling out Form 8962.
+Of course, using tax preparation software like TaxAct or H&R Block — or a tax accountant will simplify filling out Form 8962.
 But since the Premium Tax Credit is meant to help families afford health insurance, you may want to save the money and fill out the form yourself.
-Though they seem complicated, IRS instructions are actually quite clear.
+While they seem complicated, IRS instructions are actually quite clear.
 And with any luck, you will get a refund.

 Tips for Filing Your Taxes

 - If you want professional help preparing your returns, consider hiring a financial advisor who also provides tax prep or who works with a tax accountant.
-SmartAsset’s free tool connects you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - If you need more time to do your taxes, you can file for an extension using Form 4868.
 That said, filing Form 4868 will only extend when your tax return is due.
-If you owe any taxes, they are still due April 15.
+If you owe any taxes for 2022, they are due April 18, 2023.
 So you should estimate how much you owe and pay it when you file Form 4868.

 Photo credit: ©iStock.com/sturti, All images of Form 8962 come from IRS.gov, ©iStock.com/ayo888